 Image: Sarah Das Woods Hole Oceanographic Institution

-However, the scientific scramble to understand events that were being seen in real life since 1986, that failed to be predicted by the IPCC’s climate models was well underway.
-By the early 2000s, it was clear that Greenland was losing far more ice than it gained each year, all of it going into the ocean.
-In 2008, a year before the 2009 IPPC report, a staggering volume of ice on the leading edge (front) of the Jakobshaven Glacier on the south west coast (Fig. 1 map) was filmed as it carved spectacularly in just 75 minutes (Video 2).
-Then in 2010, a single iceberg 260km² x 213m deep broke off the Petermann Glacier (Fig. 1 map) in north Greenland.
+The scientific scramble to understand events being witnessed since 1986 was well underway.
+In 2008, a year before the 2009 IPCC Report stating that sea levels were not likely to be greatly affected, a staggering volume of ice on the leading edge (front) of the Jakobshaven Glacier (Fig. 1 map) was filmed as it carved spectacularly in just 75 minutes (Video 3).
+Then in 2010, a single iceberg 260km² x 213m deep broke off the Petermann Glacier (Fig. 1 map).
 By 2019, the amount of melting was finally being recognized by the IPCC:

 “Summer melting of the Greenland Ice Sheet (GIS) has increased since the 1990s to a level unprecedented over at least the last 350 years, and two-to-five-fold faster than pre-industrial levels” – IPCC, 2019

-Warming over Greenland in 2022 once began much earlier than usual, following the trends shown in Figs. 4 & 5).
+Warming over Greenland in 2022 began much earlier than usual, following the trends shown in Figs. 4 & 5.
 This also accelerated melting permafrost and methane clathrates, adding greenhouse gases to the atmosphere.
-With each passing year, the that Arctic sea ice is melting ins increasing, further destabilizing the jetstream and changing the world’s climate.
+With each passing year, the rate of Arctic sea ice melting is accelerting, further destabilizing the jetstream and changing the world’s climate.

 How can it possibly melt this fast?
 The processes: warm air + warmer ocean

 Note: the processes described below are the same as those described on the Antarctica page.
-The degree to which ‘top down’ melting bottom (Fig. 6) and ‘bottom up’ melting (Fig. 7) contributes varies from place to place and over time.
-Across Greenland, on average, top-down warming may be the dominant factor:
+The degree to which ‘top down’ melting from warming air temperatures (Fig. 6) and ‘bottom up’ melting from a warming ocean (Fig. 7) varies from place to place and over time.

 “Rapid ice loss from the Greenland ice sheet since 1992 is due in equal parts to increased surface melting and accelerated ice flow.
 The latter is conventionally attributed to ocean warming, which has enhanced submarine melting of the fronts of Greenland’s marine-terminating glaciers.
 Yet, through the release of ice sheet surface meltwater into the ocean, which excites near-glacier ocean circulation and in turn the transfer of heat from ocean to ice, a warming atmosphere can increase submarine melting even in the absence of ocean warming.